CRISPR’d human embryos doesn’t mean designer babies are around the corner

 Ignoring the moratorium, Chinese researchers proceeded to experiment twice more.
 However, results from those experiments have been murky at best, adding fuel to the argument this was not the way to go about using the technology on humans.

-Top U.S. officials have also called CRISPR a threat to national safety, citing the ease of use and rapid rise of the technology, which enables scientists to snip out any fragments of DNA they wish by programming an enzyme that acts as a sort of scissors.
+Top U.S. officials have also called CRISPR a threat to national safety, citing the ease of use and rapid rise of the technology that enables scientists to snip out any fragments of DNA they wish by programming an enzyme that acts as a sort of scissors.

 The process can be used for something called germline editing, or permanently changing the genetic makeup of an individual and all that individual’s offspring for generations to come as they would no longer pass on the diseased gene.